 Alternative therapies to pain pills take patience and discipline,

 a commitment to long-term recovery.
-Family members are encouraged to ask about their loved one’s participation in these therapies, successes
+Family members are encouraged to ask about their loved one’s participation in these therapies, successes and opportunities for improvement.
+Families will learn and grow through this process and take on new ways of interacting and communicating.

 • Opportunity to change pain.